 Legumes (lentils, beans, peas) are a great food due to their omega 3 fatty acids.
 Yes, it can contribute to a healthy milk supply, but more importantly is that it helps baby’s brain development as baby gets to drink up the nutrients through your breast milk.

 Brewers yeast is a fungus that contains 52% protein and lots of B-complex vitamins.
 Although needing to be researched more, many moms have reported seeing an increase in breastmilk production with the consumption of 3 tablespoons/day.

 Healthy Snacks for Breastfeeding Moms

-Now that we covered some of the healthy food items you should be incorporating into your diet, I wanted to share an AMAZING recipe book JUST FOR BREASTFEEDING MOMS!
+Now that we covered some of the healthy food items you should be incorporating into your diet, I wanted to share an AMAZING breastfeeding meal plan created by a lactation educator!